On exact sequences of Hodge theoretic fundamental groups: Introduction

 \begin{question} Is the locus $NG(X/B)$ is always a countable union of closed algebraic subsets of $B$? \end{question} In fact, we show that this locus can be empty even in non-isotrivial families: \begin{theorem} For any $g\geq 2$ and any curve $C$ of genus $g$, $\pi_1(\LS^\text{Hdg}(\Pic^1(C))$ may be identified with $\mathbb{G}_a^{2g}\times \widehat{\Z}^{2g}$ and the sequence is always short exact. \end{theorem}

-Part $(2)$ of Theorem \ref{Main theorem} is interesting as it provides some examples for which the so-called Hodge theoretic question \cite[Question 5.5]{Xu24} has an affirmative answer: Let $f:X\to B$ be a smooth projective family of algebraic varieties.
-Any algebraic section $s:B\to X$ induces a section of $\pi_1(\VMHS(X))\to \pi_1(\VMHS(B))$.
+Part $(2)$ of Theorem \ref{Main theorem} is interesting as it provides some examples for which a ``Hodge theoretic question" has an affirmative answer (see also \cite{Xu24} for a slightly different formulation of the Hodge theoretic section question): Let $f\colon X\to B$ be a smooth projective family of algebraic varieties.
+Any algebraic section $s\colon B\to X$ induces a section of $\pi_1(\VMHS(X))\to \pi_1(\VMHS(B))$.
 Then, roughly speaking, the Hodge theoretic section question asks if group theoretic sections of $\pi_1(\VMHS(X))\to \pi_1(\VMHS(B))$ all come from and are determined by algebraic sections.
 In particular, if $\pi_1(\VMHS(X))\to \pi_1(\VMHS(B))$ has no section, then the Hodge theoretic section question always has an affirmative answer (in a trivial way).
-Now part $(2)$ of Theorem \ref{Main theorem} is proven by relating sections of Hodge theoretic fundamental groups to sections of \'{e}tale fundamental group. \begin{theorem} Let $f:X\to B$ be a smooth projective family of algebraic varieties.
-If $\pi_1(\VMHS(X))\to \pi_1(\VMHS(B))$ admits a group theoretic section, then so does the corresponding map of \'{e}tale fundamental groups $\pi_1^{\text{\'{e}t}}(X)\to \pi_1^{\text{\'{e}t}}(B)$. \end{theorem} This is a simple consequence of an observation of Andr\'{e}.
+Now part $(2)$ of Theorem \ref{Main theorem} is proven by relating sections of Hodge theoretic fundamental groups to sections of \'{e}tale fundamental group. \begin{theorem} Let $f\colon X\to B$ be a smooth projective family of algebraic varieties.
+If the map $\pi_1(\VMHS(X))\to \pi_1(\VMHS(B))$ admits a group theoretic section, then so does the corresponding map of \'{e}tale fundamental groups $\pi_1^{\text{\'{e}t}}(X)\to \pi_1^{\text{\'{e}t}}(B)$. \end{theorem} This is a simple consequence of an observation of Andr\'{e}.
 We will give a different (but morally related) argument.
 It also allows us to revisit the formulation of the Hodge theoretic section question.

 \textbf{Acknowledgement}.
 I would like to first thank my advisor Daniel Litt for many inspiring discussions and his constant support.
-This work owes a huge intellectual debt to many beautiful prior work in Hodge theory, including in particular, the work of Simpson on non-abelian Hodge locus \cite{Sim97}, the work of Esnault-Kerz on non-abelian analogue of the theorem of the fixed parts \cite{EK24}, recent works of Landesman-Litt and Lam on finite orbits of mapping class groups, and the work of Hain-Matsumoto \cite{HM05}.
-Finally, I would also like to thank Daniel Litt, Charlie Wu, Moritz Kertz, H\'{e}l\`{e}ne Esnault, Marco D'Addezio and Emil Jacobsen for helpful comments and discussions on a preliminary draft of the paper.
+This work owes a huge intellectual debt to many beautiful prior work in Hodge theory.
+While it's impossible to list all of them, I would like to in particular highlight the work of Simpson on non-abelian Hodge locus \cite{Sim97}, the work of Esnault-Kerz on non-abelian analogue of the theorem of the fixed parts \cite{EK24}, recent works of Landesman, Litt and Lam on finite orbits of mapping class groups, and the work of Hain-Matsumoto \cite{HM05}.
+Finally, I would also like to thank Daniel Litt, Charlie Wu, Moritz Kertz, H\'{e}l\`{e}ne Esnault, Marco D'Addezio, Emil Jacobsen and an anonymous reviewer for helpful comments and discussions on a preliminary draft of the paper.